milahu/speech_recognition/README.rst

 First, make sure you have all the requirements listed in the "Requirements" section.

-The easiest way to install this is using ``pip install SpeechRecognition``.
+The easiest way to install this is using ``pip install speech-recognition-fork``.

-Otherwise, download the source distribution from `PyPI <https://pypi.python.org/pypi/SpeechRecognition/>`__, and extract the archive.
+Otherwise, download the source distribution from `PyPI <https://pypi.python.org/pypi/speech-recognition-fork/>`__, and extract the archive.

 In the folder, run ``python setup.py install``.